sree1298/sree1298/README.md

 I am a graduate with a profound interest in technology and a dedication to solving problems which has motivated me to transition to the tech industry, gain an entry-level role in cybersecurity and build a long-term career as a Cloud Security Engineer.

-Completing the Google Cybersecurity Certification led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, or a related role.
+Completing the Google Cybersecurity Certification led me to further develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, or a related role.

 I have outlined a list of lab projects I have completed.
 A more detailed outcome of the project and the skills demonstrated are included at the end of each of the projects.